computer-reinvention/AgentZero/README.md

 # AgentZero - A minimal and powerful tool calling agent.

 Welcome to AgentZero.
-The goal is to create a minimal, opinionated LLM agent that can be used as is in projects.
+The goal is to create a minimal, opinionated LLM agent that is proficient in task execution and tool calling.

 Here are the functionalities I eventually want to add -